Need Privacy? Want Beauty?

 Florida and around the country.

 In 2012, Tim took over the day-to-day operations at Beautiful Bamboo and the nursery was relocated to his property on State Road 19 in Groveland, 2 miles south of our original homestead on Bamboo Bend Drive.
+Our long-time friend, Jennifer Baehne, helped set up the new location and was ready to take over the day-to-day operations in September 2013 when Tim left to pursue other interests.

 Take your time browsing through the